Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 NC "<i>Tlateuijketl</i> never come peace.
 Always war."<br>
 G "We are trying to pass to the other side of the mountain.
 We mean no harm, we only want to pass peacefully."<br>
 NC "<i>Uelitini</i> do not believe white woman. <i>Uelitini</i> thinks you come to our land, take it away."<br>
-G "We're not here to take you lands.
+G "We're not here to take your lands.
 We just want to pass through the mountain, to Silverton."<br>
 NC "White people all same.
 White people lie, and then shoot.
 No honor, no <i>iknoakayotl</i>."<br>
 G "We don't want any trouble.
-We simply ask for safe passage through the Pilrose Pass.<br>
+We simply ask for safe passage through Pilrose Pass.<br>
 NC "<i>Tepetl</i> not called that. <i>Tepetl</i> called <i>tonati azul</i>.<br>
 G "Okay, I understand that.
 But we must pass through the mountain."<br>
 NC "<i>Tonati azul</i> hold sacred ground for Charokee.
 No white people enter."<br>
-G "We wont desecrate your sacred grounds.
+G "We won't desecrate your sacred grounds.
 We'll pass through quickly, if you let us."<br>
 NC "No passage."<br>
 MA "Gwyneth, let me handle this!
 I give them <i>la lengua de oro mexicana!</i><br>
 G "<i>sigh</i> Go for it."<br>